pkshreeman/100DaysOfCode/log.md

 #### Day 21: June 18, 2017
 Slow but steady progress with logic setup in Simon game.
 Losing motivation for some reason.

+#### DAY 22: June 19, 2017 Monday
+Still slow progress with logic.
+Managed to do cool things with calling 'this' via functions.
+Learned I can call function inside setState due to its async nature.